rajatkhanduja/ML-assignments/README.md

+Fetal heart rate pattern classifier on the dataset available at http://archive.ics.uci.edu/ml/datasets/Cardiotocography .

+This is a 10-class classification problem.

 CSV File
 --------
 - CTG.csv contains the original data
 - modifyCSV.py is used to modify CTG.csv such that columns that have only -1 and 1 as there values are removed as they are the columns that let us know the class of the vector.
-- splitCSV.py should be applied on the file obtained by using "modify.csv" to generate 2 separate input files for the different classification problems involved.
-One problem is a 10-class classification problem whereas the other one is a 3-class classification problem.
+Also, it splits the data to create to separate files for different classification problems.
+In this case, we use "fhr.csv" for finding the FHR pattern code.